oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/secure-recall-agent/secure-recall-agent.md

 ## Task 2: Compare Store and Regional Retrieval

+Kevin wants the same question to produce the right local or regional scope.
+David puts filtering before retrieval; Tim compares the database results.

-1. Connect as `STORE_101_USER` and run [`03-test-secured-vector.sql`](files/03-test-secured-vector.sql).
+1. Connect as `STORE_101_USER` and run the queries in this task.

-    The script stops if `ORA_END_USER_CONTEXT` or the expected data role is missing.
-Confirm the displayed end-user identity; a saved connection name alone does not prove which identity it uses.
+    Confirm the displayed end-user identity and expected data role; a saved connection name alone does not prove which identity it uses.

     Confirm the session identity and active role: